Yandy Díaz Player Props: Rays vs. Padres

-The Tampa Bay Rays, including Yandy Diaz (.300 slugging percentage in past 10 games, including zero home run), take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.
+The Tampa Bay Rays, including Yandy Diaz (.316 slugging percentage in past 10 games, including no homers), take on starting pitcher Joe Musgrove and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Padres.
+He had a one-hit performance in his previous game (1-for-3) against the Padres.

 Yandy Díaz Game Info & Props vs. the Padres